Bouncer and Security Liability

 For example, if a bar owner hires a bouncer who has a history of violent felony arrests and convictions, the owner may be liable under a theory of negligent hiring for the bouncer's subsequent violent conduct on the job, if it results in an injury to a patron.
 Similarly, if a nightclub hires a security guard with no experience or training, and then the security guard gets overly aggressive while removing a drunk patron, causing injuries, the nightclub might be liable under a theory of negligent training.

 A bouncer or security guard who causes injuries may also be liable under theories of assault and battery as well as negligence.
 Assaults are any intentional actions that are intended to cause a reasonable apprehension of imminent and harmful conduct.
 For example, if a security guard takes out a gun or a fake weapon and threatens a patron with it, this would likely give rise to an assault cause of action.
 No actual touching is necessary for assault to occur.
-Battery is also an intentional tort, and it may occur if there is an intentional unauthorized touching.
+Battery is also an intentional tort in Michigan, and it may occur if there is an intentional unauthorized touching.

-Seek Assistance From a Traverse City or Grand Rapids Lawyer
+Seek Assistance from a Traverse City or Grand Rapids Lawyer

 Often, bar or nightclub employees in Michigan, such as bouncers, do not have sufficient resources to compensate someone for the injuries that were inflicted.
 It may be advisable to sue both the employee and the establishment.
-If you are hurt or a loved one is killed, and you are trying to establish bouncer or security liability, our Traverse City and Grand Rapids attorneys may be able to assist you.
+If you are hurt or a loved one is killed, and you are trying to establish bouncer or security liability, our Traverse City and Grand Rapids premises liability attorneys may be able to assist you.
 We also represent people in Detroit, Flint, Lansing, Ann Arbor, Kalamazoo, Midland, Muskegon, Saginaw, Wyoming, Petoskey, Warren, and Holland, among other communities in the Upper Peninsula.
 Contact the Neumann Law Group at 800-525-NEUMANN or via our online form for a free appointment with a personal injury or wrongful death lawyer.

 Client Reviews

 Helpful staff who is always there for you.
 Dedicated to serving your needs.
-Joyce L.

 I was involved in a terrible motor vehicle accident and was able to obtain a large settlement that will take care of me for the rest of my life.
 I also referred my friend to Neumann Law Group regarding a medical malpractice matter.
 She has also been overly satisfied with this firm.
-I highly recommend them!
-Kevin R.
+I highly...